4 Account Alerts You Need for Better Money Management

 Account alerts—like those that notify you of low balances, posted deposits and other account activity—can keep you from overdrawing your accounts and keep them secure.
 If most of your banking is now digital, here are four types of alerts you can use for better money management.

-When you have a checking account that you use to pay all your monthly bills, the balance probably changes almost every day with every withdrawal and deposit.
+When you have a checking account that you use to pay all your monthly bills, the balance probably changes almost every day with each withdrawal and deposit.

 Low balance alerts also can be beneficial if you have a savings account and are trying to reach a savings goal.
 For example, these alerts can remind you to replenish your emergency fund if you've recently made several withdrawals.